dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

     components:
       # components and their applied policies here
 ```

-> Note: In selfhosted mode the resiliency policy must be named `resiliency.yaml` and reside in the components folder provided to the sidecar.
-In Kubernetes Dapr scans all resiliency policies.
+> Note: In self-hosted mode, the resiliency policy must be named `resiliency.yaml` and reside in the components folder provided to the sidecar.
+In Kubernetes, Dapr scans all resiliency policies.

 ### Complete Example Policy